edward-obeng/test-sample/COMMIT_GUIDELINES.md

 # Git Hooks Enforcer

 A lightweight, customizable setup for enforcing code quality and commit message standards in your Git workflow.
+It works with GitHub Actions to validate pull requests and enforce commit message standards.

 ## 🚀 Features